 Principle 8.
 Ecosystem function, habitat structure and biological performance are affected by human actions

-Other science review groups (National Research Council 1996; CENR 2000) also have emphasized the need for an ecosystem perspective as a basis for designing a recovery program for salmon in the Pacific Northwest.
+Other science review groups (National Research Council 1996; CENR 2000) also have emphasized the need for an ecosystem perspective as a basis for designing a recovery program in the Pacific Northwest.
 Consequently, the scientific foundation developed by the Council represents an important step in the development of restoration and recovery programs grounded on ecological principles.

 III.
 Implementing the Research Plan

-Research will be implemented by two different but complementary approaches, the Project Selection Process for fiscal years 2007-2009 and a Regional Research Partnership (research partnership).
-While the research plan is intended to guide funding of research under the Council’s fish and wildlife program, it also can help initiate a regional dialogue and guide research policy through the research partnership.
-The research plan could help launch the research partnership by bringing focus to initial discussions of how best to address research topics that are shared by the Council and other entities.
-The advantage of this dual approach is that it encompasses the range of research relevant to the Council’s program, specifically:
+The research plan is intended to guide funding of research under the Council’s fish and wildlife program.
+The research plan also can help initiate a regional dialogue and guide research policy through partnerships by bringing focus to initial discussions of how best to address research topics that are shared by the Council and other entities.
+The advantage of engaging in these partnerships is that it allows for a coordination of approaches for addressing the range of research relevant to the Council’s program, specifically:

 Research appropriate for the Council to fund